node-red/node-red-dashboard/config-fields.md

 **Notes**:

+ 1. See http://easings.net/ for examples of easings for chart animation.

- 1. The gauge options can accept any of the [Justgage parameters](https://github.com/toorshia/justgage/blob/master/justgage.js#L42) for example:
+ 2. The gauge options can accept any of the [Justgage parameters](https://github.com/toorshia/justgage/blob/master/justgage.js#L42) for example:

          {"options":{"pointer":false,"gaugeWidthScale":1.5}}
          {"options":{"pointer":true,"gaugeWidthScale":0.4,"reverse":true}}